robertodoering/twitter_api/README.md

   (defaults to 10s, can be changed in the `TwitterClient`).

 * `Response` when the received response does not have a 2xx status code.
 Most responses include additional error information that can be parsed manually from the response's body.
+Check out the Twitter Developer documentation for the endpoint for possible error responses (Hyperlinked in the dart doc for each endpoint).

 * Other unexpected errors in unlikely events (for example when parsing the response).